Fantasy Anime Comics Toys Space

 FACTS or F.A.C.T.S.
 (Fantasy Animation Comics Toys Sciencefiction) is a Belgian speculative fiction convention.

 Launched in 1993 in Ghent, it has grown over the years and now welcomes over 30,000 visitors at each edition.
-From 1998 until 2008 the F.A.C.T.S. convention was held in the I.C.C. in Ghent, Belgium.
-The 2009 edition took place in Flanders Expo for the first time and has been expending there ever since.
+From 1998 until 2008 the F.A.C.T.S. convention was held at the I.C.C. in Ghent, Belgium.
+The 2009 edition took place at Flanders Expo for the first time and has been expending there ever since.
 The convention currently covers more than 24,000 sq. m..
-FACTS has been created by Emmanuel Van Melkebeke and 3 of his friends.
+FACTS was created by Emmanuel Van Melkebeke and three of his friends.